CAHPS® Home and Community Based Services Survey Database

 Learn more about the Home and Community Based Services Survey

 AHRQ-CMS Webcast “Participating in the 2021 CAHPS® Home and Community-Based Services (HCBS CAHPS) Survey Database: What You Need to Know”

 1:30-2:30 p.m.
 ET

-Registration is open for a free webcast about participating in the 2021 CAHPS Home and Community Based Services (HCBS CAHPS) Survey Database.
-Speakers will review the HCBS CAHPS Survey and discuss the benefits and steps involved in participating.
+The CAHPS Database team held a webcast about participating in the 2021 Home and Community Based Services (HCBS CAHPS) Survey Database.
+Speakers reviewed the HCBS CAHPS Survey and discussed the benefits and steps involved in participating.
 The database will display results by State and HCBS program types.
 Voluntary data submission opens in October to all States and is free.

 The HCBS CAHPS Survey Database is a joint project between the Agency for Healthcare Research and Quality and the Centers for Medicare & Medicaid Services.

 - Caren Ginsberg, Ph.D., Agency for Healthcare Research and Quality

 - Melanie Brown, Ph.D., Centers for Medicare & Medicaid Services (CMS)

 - Dale Shaller, MPA, Shaller Consulting (Moderator)